The Ultimate Jersey Shore Beach Guide

 Vibe: Founded as a religious retreat, this quiet, dry town still serves a large religious community in the summers, but also attracts artsy, year-round residents.

-Don’t miss: The historic tent city; the Great Amphitheatre; Main Avenue shopping and restaurants.
+Don’t miss: The historic tent city; the Great Auditorium; Main Avenue shopping and restaurants.
+Click here for more on what to do, see and eat.

 Beach fees